| Part of the Eosinophilic Esophagitis Playbook series |

 Your allergist may recommend a food-elimination diet to treat EoE and relieve cough and other symptoms.
 For instance, they may suggest you make dietary changes like avoiding shellfish or tree nuts.
 If you avoid specific food allergens, your cough and other EoE symptoms may improve.

-In other cases, your doctor may suggest trying an elemental diet.
-With this strict type of elimination diet, you eat only an amino acid formula or perhaps one or two foods deemed safe.
+In some cases, your doctor may suggest trying an elemental diet — a very strict type of elimination diet.
+With this approach, you consume only an amino acid–based formula and possibly one or two foods that are considered safe for you.

 Read more about elimination diets for EoE.